yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-04-eventemitter-promise-bitmap/LAB-04.md

 #### Feature Tasks
-* Create a  modle **index.js** that will be used as a CLI for transforming bitmap images
+* Create a module **index.js** that will be used as a CLI for transforming bitmap images
  * Your CLI should take three arguments
     1. tranform name
     2. input file path